AAlvAAro/library-management/README.md

 ### High Priority
 - [ ] Implement token-based authentication for API endpoints
-- [ ] Add API rate limiting
 - [ ] Add pagination to API responses
+- [ ] Extract available books into a separate table so we can track how many copies of a book are available and they have a way to track physical copies of a book, i.e. barcodes or RFID tags

 ### Medium Priority
 - [ ] Add email notifications for overdue books
-- [ ] Implement book reservations system
 - [ ] Add book cover image uploads
 - [ ] Generate API usage statistics for librarians